odoo/documentation/expense/expense.rst

     If you get a related blocking message when posting, click the employee, go to *Personal Information* tab and select/create the contact of your employee in the address book.
-    A contact has been automatically created if this person is using Odoo.
+    A contact has been automatically created if this person is using Twenty20.

 How to reimburse employees
 ==========================